BenjaminPayne/star-wars/README.md

 This is to aid in the management of angular components and modules.

-**Core** is designed to hold various application wide services or models that are only to be defined once.
-For example, the API service and the various response models defined within the core module.
+_**Core**_ is designed to hold various application wide services or models that are only to be defined once.
+For example, the API service and the various response models are defined within this module.

-**Screens** is designed to contain the various different sections of the application.
+_**Screens**_ is designed to contain the various different sections of the application.
 If we were to introduce a `Vehicles` section within the application, then it would exists along side the `Planets` section.
 The aim is to allow for the lazy loading of modules, components and routes, as well allowing the grouping of specific components and services that pertain to only that section.

-**Shared** is designed to hold components that may be common between each of the various screens.
+_**Shared**_ is designed to hold components that may be common between each of the various screens.

 ## Future Improvements